futurer1/pagecounter/Readme.md

 Pages: 3238
 ```

-#### Notice
+#### Notice!
-!
-All directories and files into target folder must be readable.
+All directories and files into target folder must be access for read.